 Art Fix is a collective of artists with mental health or substance use lived experience.
 We are making social change through art, by supporting and celebrating the brilliance of artists with extraordinary minds!

 Happily, we are participating in Workman Arts’ Scaling Project over the next three years, and so are learning how to build a professional arts training program here on Nipissing territory.
 Check out some of our previous calendars (below), to get a sense of the kinds of courses we’ve offered, and let us know if there is anything you would like to learn!
-Registration for Fall 2019 workshops will be happening in August.
+Registration for Winter 2020 workshops will be happening January 9th, 10th, 11th, and 14th from 12:00 to 5:00 pm.

 Don’t forget about our Call For Submissions for our 4th Annual Juried Visual & Media Arts Exhibition ‘In the Picture’!
 The Deadline is February 20th, 2020 at 5pm.